University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 ls -l
 ```

-The above will give one or more lines of output, and one of the first lines should be something similar to:
+The above will give one or more lines of output, and one of the lines should be something similar to:

-`drwxrwxr-x 2 student student 4096 Aug 12 hh:mm test`
+`drwxrwxr-x 2 a1071750 a1071750       4096 Feb 23 09:40 Project_0`

 where `hh:mm` is the time of file/directory creation.

-The letter `d` at the beginning of the initial string of codes `drwxr-xr-x` indicates that this is a directory.
+The letter `d` at the beginning of the initial string of codes `drwxrwxrwx` indicates that this is a directory.
 These letters are known as flags which identify key attributes about each file or directory, and beyond the first flag (`d`) they appear in strict triplets.
 The first entry shows the file type and for most common files this entry will be `-`, whereas for a directory we will commonly see `d`.